 Key Takeaways

-- Agentic AI workflows, supported by initiatives like the Linux Foundation’s Agentic AI Foundation and Anthropic’s Model Context Protocol (MCP), are now production-ready.
+- Agentic AI workflows, anchored by the Linux Foundation’s Agentic AI Foundation and Anthropic’s Model Context Protocol (MCP), are now production-ready.

 What were the most impactful AI model releases in April 2026 for startups?